 Can nanoparticles dissolve in cells?
 In collaboration with researchers at KTH, we study to what extent nanoparticles can dissolve in different fluids and in cells (bio-solubility), and whether it is the nanoparticles or the released ions that cause the cell damage (see e.g. Gliga et al., 2014).
 In a new project (FORMAS) we have studied gold nanoparticles that are considered insoluble in physiological environments.
 We showed that gold nanoparticles can dissolve in cell medium and in macrophages.
 The effect was particularly clear for small (5 nm) gold nanoparticles and if we simultaneously stimulated inflammation, see Carlander et al., 2019.

 New cell-based test for determining the allergenic potency of chemicals.
 People exposed to skin sensitizing chemicals can develop contact allergy and eczema after re-contact with the substance.
 At the cellular level the chemical exposure causes toxicity to cells in the epithelium and these cells secrete signaling molecules that activate the immune system.
-In a new project (VR-3R), this is studied in order to find a method that effectively can predict the skin sensitizing potential of various chemicals and mixtures.
+In this project (VR-3R), this is studied in order to find a method that effectively can predict the skin sensitizing potential of various chemicals and mixtures.
 In a recent article we show that a co-culture of keratinocytes and immune cells could be a way forward, see Karri et al., 2021.

 2016: Associate Professor in Toxicology at the Institute of Environmental Medicine (IMM)